We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 is a struct node *

-Not quite.
-We already explained that in C one structure can pretend to be another structure, so a
+But we already saw that in C one structure can pretend to be another structure, so a

 struct llist_head *